-- Local GIS data, where you must download and maintain it, but are free to alter it as you see fit. - Web-based GIS services, where you can use it, however you often do not have the ability to make changes to the data and how it is presented.
+- Local GIS data, where you must download and maintain it, but are free to alter it as you see fit. - Web-based GIS services, where you can easily use it through the Internet, however, you typically do not have the ability to make changes to the data and how it is presented.

-Connecting to a database is similar to a GIS service (e.g. ArcGIS MapService, WMS, WFS, etc.), but with a few distinctions:
+Connecting to a database is similar to a GIS service (e.g. ArcGIS Services, WMS, WFS, etc.), but with a few distinctions: